Evaluating Generative Patent Language Models

 In KSR,~\footnote{KSR Int'l Co. v.
 Teleflex Inc., 550 U.S. 398 (2007)} the Supreme Court particularly emphasized ``the need for caution in granting a patent based on the combination of elements found in the prior art,'' and importantly, the Supreme Court reaffirmed principles based on its precedent that ``[t]he combination of familiar elements according to known methods is likely to be obvious when it does no more than predictable results.''
 In this manuscript, if the tokens of a language model can be considered the elements of the patent language, can we say that the combination of high-probability tokens is the combination of familiar elements?
 Can we say that the combination is likely to be obvious when the language model yields no more than predictable results (tokens)?
 In this line of thinking, a fundamental question to be debated will be: Can the ``tokens'' in the technical sense be equivalent to the ``elements'' in the legal sense?

 Third, can an inventor combine the patent text generated from a PatentGPT model and make the entire patent application eligible for patent protection?
 According to Section 103 of the patent law, patentability shall not be negated by \emph{the manner in which the invention was made}.
 Although the statute was codified to overturn the flash-of-genuine doctrine, can we say that the manner of using a patent language model to conceive new ideas or combine generated patent text will not negate any patentability?
-Like other questions in this section, these challenging questions are unexplored and need more interdisciplinary researchers to explore in the future.